alexcpatel/questionnaire/README.md

 -   Supabase for backend and authentication
 -   React Hook Form for form handling
 -   Zod for schema validation
--   Cursor as a text editor and AI copilot
+-   Cursor AI for text editor and copilot
+-   Vercel for deployment

 ## Getting Started